anchore/grype/README.md

 # same as -o ; GRYPE_OUTPUT env var
 output: "table"

-# suppress all output (except for the vulnerability list)
-# same as -q ; GRYPE_QUIET env var
-quiet: false

 # write output report to a file (default is to write to stdout)
 # same as --file; GRYPE_FILE env var
 file: ""